omerbenda98/FinalProject/README.md

 ## Introduction

-Welcome to our Dog Adoption Website, a platform where potential adopters can connect with business users who are looking to find new homes for dogs.
-Our website not only facilitates the adoption process but also provides an extensive directory of various dog breeds, curated through an external API.
+Welcome to my Dog Adoption Website, a platform where potential adopters can connect with business users who are looking to find new homes for dogs.
+The website not only facilitates the adoption process but also provides an extensive directory of various dog breeds, curated through an external API.

-Whether you are looking to adopt or put up a dog for adoption, our platform serves as the perfect bridge to meet your needs, featuring functionalities like real-time chat with chat history storage, breed exploration, and more.
+  Whether you are looking to adopt or put up a dog for adoption, This platform serves as the perfect bridge to meet your needs, featuring functionalities like real-time chat with chat history storage, breed exploration, and more.

 ## Getting Started